shsagir/play-area-sync/docs/install-laravel-4.md

 ## Get ready

 We assume you've already created a New App with fortrabbit.
+You should also have a [PHP development environment](/local-development) running on your local machine.
 You also need a local [Laravel](http://laravel.com/docs/4.2/installation) installation.

 ## Install